OUR Blog

 Ground type Required equipment Consequence of wrong model

-Hardened concrete / epoxy floor Standard indoor electric model Efficient and safe
+Hardened concrete / epoxy floor Standard indoor electric scissor lift Efficient and safe

-Soft grass, sand Wide-tire or track-type Standard tires sink, losing traction
+Soft grass, sand Wide-tire or track-type scissor lift Standard tires sink, losing traction

-Mud, wet clay, slopes Rough terrain (RT) Standard chassis bottoms out, wheels slip
+Mud, wet clay, slopes Rough terrain (RT) scissor lift Standard chassis bottoms out, wheels slip

-Gravel, sharp stones Puncture-proof tire rough terrain model Sharp stones damage standard solid tires
+Gravel, sharp stones Puncture-proof tire rough terrain scissor lift Sharp stones damage standard solid tires

-Lateral slope > 3 deg Auto-leveling outriggers or high-gradeability rough terrain model Extremely high risk of tipping when elevated
+Lateral slope > 3 deg Auto-leveling outriggers or high-gradeability rough terrain scissor lift Extremely high risk of tipping when elevated

 6 Mobility Requirements: Elevated Driving and Battery Endurance